Mattlister/FilmDBMain/README.md

 ### Software Deployment and Software Cloning Technologies Used:

 * This project was developed using the GitPod IDE (Integrated Development Environment) software.
-The data was then pushed to GitHub also using the GitPod IDE (Integrated Development Environment)
+The data was then pushed to GitHub also using the GitPod IDE.

 * The project was regularly pushed to the GitHub repository https://film-db.herokuapp.com/ and published to GitHub and Heroku pages using GitPod commands.
 Please read the guides below.

+* First, I used the following as pre made template base for my site provided by Code Institute:

 GitHub Full Template Used as part of the process including software extensions for GitPod [Gitpod-Full-Template](https://github.com/Code-Institute-Org/gitpod-full-template)